melihakpinar/PyHondt/README.md

 # PyHondt
-Python script that calculates the number of seats according to the D'Hondt method. (İllerdeki oylardan milletvekili sayısı hesaplama)
+Python script that calculates the number of seats according to the D'Hondt method.
+(Oylardan milletvekili sayısı hesaplama)